In a nutshell

 - Some frequently named defendants, in addition to the traditional consumer, food and pharmaceutical companies, are “energy drink manufacturers who allegedly fail to adequately label their products, helmet manufacturers, and NFL franchises for concussion injuries players allegedly suffered over time,” according to Michael Davis.
 Energy drinks are an ever-growing product, with sales forecast to break $3 billion in the US in 2021.

-- Another interesting development has been the advent of 'innovator liability.'
-According to Paul Boehm, partner at Williams & Connolly, this has been driven “by plaintiffs lawyers’ desire to circumvent the Supreme Court’s decision in Mensing.
+- The advent of 'innovator liability' is a contentious area.
+According to Paul Boehm, partner at Williams & Connolly, this has been driven “by plaintiffs' lawyers’ desire to circumvent the Supreme Court’s decision in Mensing.
 Since plaintiffs, under Mensing, cannot sue a generic drug manufacturer for failure to warn, plaintiffs' attorneys have advanced the theory that the ‘original innovator’ of the product, rather than the manufacturer of the product plaintiff actually used, can be liable under state-based ‘failure to warn’ claims.
 This theory would represent a fundamental change in some basic principles of tort law.
 Three state courts have allowed 'failure to warn' cases founded on the theory of ‘innovator liability,' but most courts continue to reject it.”
 High courts in California and Massachusetts have both allowed some form of innovator liability, but this has not led to a rise in these cases in these states.
 On the other hand, trials in Idaho and Delaware continue to rule against holding an innovator accountable for injuries.